 How to Make a Bumblebee Ball Python

-There are two known ways to create a bumblebee ball python.
-The first is to breed a spider ball python and a pastel ball python together.
+You can breed a spider ball python and a pastel ball python together.

 The genetics of these two morphs are heterozygous, and pastels are co-dominant.
 This means that the baby snake can carry the genetics of both of these variations at once.

-If the snake is born with the genetics of both of these snakes at once, they’re bright yellow with a black pattern—in other words, a bumblebee.
+If the snake is born with the genetics of both of these snakes at once, they’re bright yellow with a black pattern.
+In other words, a bumblebee.

 How Does Genetics Work?